flutter/website/src/content/platform-integration/web/embedding-flutter-web.md

 layout of the page (like `img` or `p` tags that can reflow content around them).

-When adding a view to Flutter web, you may configure it with constraints that inform Flutter of how the view needs to be laid out:
+When adding a view to Flutter web, you might configure it with constraints that inform Flutter of how the view needs to be laid out:

 ```js highlightLines=4-8